Making Anthropology Matter

 Following up on the Prague symposium, we are currently producing a position paper on the importance of anthropological knowledge, with non-anthropologists as intended readership.
 It will be translated into as many European languages as possible and made available on the EASA website.
 Other publications from the symposium will also follow.

-Download the full programme PDF and the abstractsPDF.
+Download the full programme and the abstracts.